What is the Best Product to Fade Dark Spots?

 How do the Ingredients in GlamGlow's Flashmud and MDacne's Dark Spot Remover Compare?

 GlamGlow’s Flashmud concentrates on one type of active ingredient, BHA's, which induces a mild exfoliation, helps remove some melanin from the upper layers of the skin and leaves behind a natural glow.
-The foundation of the product (white clay) has an additional calming effect but does not directly impact improving hyperpigmentation.
+In addition, the foundation of the product (white clay) has an additional calming effect but does not directly impact improving hyperpigmentation.

 The MDacne Dark Spot Remover is inspired by the Kligman Formula, the skin lightening formula used by most dermatologists.
-Instead of adding hydrocortisone (found in the original Kligman Formula), MDacne combines the main active ingredient and Hydroquinone 2%, the "gold standard for dermatologists’ treatment of dark spots" (Francesca Fusco, MD) with plant-based skin lightening agent, bearberry extract.
-It also replaces retinoic acid with safer retinoids and includes BHA and AHA complexes that enhance the hydroquinone's penetration, improving efficacy while reducing irritation.
+However, instead of adding hydrocortisone (found in the original Kligman Formula), MDacne advanced dark spot remover combines the main active ingredient and Arbutine, a derivative of hydroquinone, the "gold standard for dermatologists’ treatment of dark spots" (Francesca Fusco, MD), with a plant-based skin lightening agent, bearberry extract.
+It also replaces retinoic acid with safer retinoids and includes BHA and AHA complexes that enhance the Arbutine's penetration, improving efficacy while reducing irritation.

 What is the difference in application between GlamGlow’s Flashmud and MDacne’s Dark spot remover?